 Fax: (269) 387-5703

-The Department of Special Education and Literacy Studies (SPLS) offers undergraduate and graduate programs focused on preparation of educational professionals with expertise in meeting the needs of K-12 students with diverse abilities.
+The Department of Special Education and Literacy Studies (SPLS) offers undergraduate and graduate programs focused on preparation of educational professionals with expertise in meeting the needs of PK-12 students with diverse abilities and backgrounds.
 Special education faculty offer a number of program options at the undergraduate, masters, and doctoral levels with an emphasis on the application of research-generated practices to improve students’ educational and post-school outcomes.
-Literacy studies faculty offer a master’s program that leads to the Reading Specialist Endorsement K-12, oversee the language arts major for elementary education program, and provide an English as a Second Language (ESL) graduate certificate program.
-This instruction integrates teaching literacy and language development throughout the curriculum and across the the educational continuum.
+Literacy studies faculty offer doctoral studies of Literacy and Teaching English to Speakers of Other Languages (TESOL), and masters programs that leads to the Reading Specialist Endorsement K-12, and the English as a Second Language Endorsement, and oversee the language arts and literacy curriculum for all elementary education majors.
+This instruction integrates teaching literacy and language development throughout the curriculum and across the educational continuum.
 Within each program area, faculty are engaged in research initiatives that enhance student learning and school/community engagement.

 Students who desire to major in Special Education will be admitted to the pre-education curriculum of the College of Education and Human Development.
 This status, however, does not assure admission to the Professional Education Curriculum of the department.
 The selection of students to the Professional Education Curriculum in Special Education occurs in February each year after review of all applications by a departmental faculty committee.